Ahzem/git-github/README.md

 ### Explore the Exercises

-Navigate to the repository directory and explore the exercises provided.
+Navigate to the repository directory and explore the exercises provided as an Issue.
 Each exercise is designed to help you practice different Git and GitHub concepts.

 ## Contributing

 We welcome contributions!
 If you'd like to contribute to this repository, follow the [contribution guidelines](CONTRIBUTING.md).

-### How to Contribute

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

 ### Good First Issues